A Guide to Strategic Data Integration that Transforms Business Operations

 Assess your current state and define objectives

 Begin your data integration journey by thoroughly mapping your current data landscape.
 Document all existing data sources, systems, integration points, and identify prominent pain points where data silos are causing business friction.
+Addressing these issues is essential for overcoming data silos.
 This assessment provides the foundation upon which all subsequent integration efforts will build.

 Next, define clear integration objectives that align with broader business goals.
 Conduct stakeholder interviews and organize use case workshops to gather requirements from business units that will use the integrated data.
 Remember that effective integration strategies start with understanding business needs, not technology selection.